mjevange/updatepsu/README.md

 - Checks with user before clearing install directory

 # Planned
-- Add logic to check if user is already on latest version
+- Add logic to check if user is already on latest version, provide option to skip
 - Add option to overwrite, rather than clear install dir (maybe not nessecaery since configs live elsewhere)

 # Requirements